 If you never tried yoga before, do not fear!
 Take a deep breathe, and go as slow as you need to.
 I included more silly photos of myself demonstrating to try to help.
 The only thing you will need is a yoga mat!
 I prefer extra thick yoga mats in case I attend a class outdoors during the nicer months.
-I would recommend this mat (on sale now at Target!)
+I would recommend this thick mat (8mm thickness!)

 These 2 combined yoga poses help to warm the entire spine, while also stretching the rhomboids and the trapezius, loosening up tightness in the upper back.
 Not only do these two poses warm up and stretch your back, shoulders, chest, and neck, but they also help relieve other ailments like stress and menstrual cramps.

 Begin in a tabletop position on your hands and knees.
 Stack your shoulders over your wrists and your hips over your knees.

 On an inhale, tilt your tailbone towards the sky, lowering your belly towards the floor to come into cow pose.
 Squeeze your shoulders together and keep your neck long.
 Feel a stretch through your abdomen.

 Exhale and round your spine up towards the sky to come into cat pose.
 Draw your navel up and in towards your spine while tucking your chin to your chest and gazing at your belly.
 Press the ground away and feel a stretch through your mid and upper back.

 Continue flowing between your cow and cat pose for 8 rounds of breath.

 This pose releases tightness in the trapezius, lats, serratus anterior, chest, and shoulders.